-Hot off the press, here’s my 2021 gift guide for all the makers, creators, builders, and DIYers in your life!
-This year, I’m trying to cover all the DIY bases with guides for tools, gadgets, crafts, kids’ projects, and even cooking.
+Hot off the press, here’s my updated 2022 gift guide for all the makers, creators, builders, and DIYers in your life!
+I try to cover all the DIY bases with guides for tools, gadgets, crafts, kids’ projects, and even cooking.
 You won’t find slippers or coffee mugs here, but if you’re shopping for someone who often says, “Oh, I could make that,” you’re in the right place!
-And yes, I do realize it is only November 2nd.
-However, supply chain delays are hitting hard across industries, so don’t miss your chance to snag a great gift.
+And with ongoing sales, don’t miss your chance to snag a great gift.

 Gift Guide for Home Improvement DIYers

 Here are some of our favorite hand tools for DIY projects around the house.
 They could make great stocking stuffers or fill a toolbox, if you’re helping someone build a collection.
 This short-handle paintbrush is my all-time favorite brush – it has a flexible handle that is so comfortable in your hand, especially for trim work.

 These switch-grip pliers are the ones we reach for first (out of stock as of 12/1/22 but hopefully will come back!); flip easily between the two tips and the handles are comfortable to grip.
 Last, I know many of us have multiple tape measures, but does your DIYer have a magnetic tape… which (sometimes) eliminates the need for a volunteer to hold the tape in place.
 I also found some fun T-shirts for builders and handy folks.
 Scroll to see more options.

 Crafters and Creators Gift Guide